Industrial Augmented Reality offers a way to bridge the skills gap

 - remote users through video-conferencing capabilities that offer a “see what I see” function that lets everyone on the video conference call see what the person who is speaking sees through their smart glasses

-To understand how this might be used in manufacturing, consider a scenario where a mechanic is repairing a problematic component.
+To understand how augmented reality in IoT and manufacturing might be used, consider a scenario where a mechanic is repairing a problematic component.

 In this case, it’s a car transmission in a new car.
 The mechanic is at the company’s factory in Michigan, and she is using AR technology (particularly “see what I see” video conferencing features) to collaborate on the repair of a car transmission with an automotive engineer in Canada (who worked on the original manufacture of the transmission before it was sent to Michigan for assembly).